anticensority/configurable-pac-scripts/README.md

 7. Separation into components/modules/plugins contributes to:
   * problem decomposition, separation of concerns
+  * separate versioning of components may be used to organise migration code in a modular way
   * one standard/code may be used for different use cases (but we have only one -- anticensorship)
+  * different groups of developers may evolve their own component (and version it separately)

 ### Configs are Dynamic (Not Sure)